apokalyptik/vim-servers-dot-dat/README.md

 # Wat?
-It's [servers.dat](http://code.svn.wordpress.org/servermattic/etc/servers.dat) syntax highlighting.
+It's [servers.dat](http://code.svn.wordpress.org/servermattic/etc/servers.dat) syntax highlighting for Vim.
 This will mean almost nothing to almost everybody...

 # What's it look like?